Aliases for IL4 Gene

 GeneCards Summary for IL4 Gene

 IL4 (Interleukin 4) is a Protein Coding gene.
 Diseases associated with IL4 include allergic bronchopulmonary aspergillosis and food allergy.
-Among its related pathways are PI3K-Akt signaling pathway and TGF-Beta Pathway.
+Among its related pathways are ERK Signaling and IL-2 Pathway.
 GO annotations related to this gene include cytokine activity and cytokine receptor binding.

 UniProtKB/Swiss-Prot for IL4 Gene